 David Collins, 30 years old of Encinitas, CA, was taken away and arrested by sheriff’s deputies before he was evaluated by paramedics for hallucinations, slurred speech, and stumbling.
 Despite his condition, which was caused by severely low blood sodium, he was arrested for public intoxication and jailed, where he subsequently fell and struck his head while at the Vista Detention Center.
 Medical care was not summoned for over 12 hours.
 Mr. Collins had both a brain bleed from the fall and metabolic injury to his brain.

 In November of 2019, a jury awarded David Collins $12.6 million.
 The trial judge reduced the verdict due to the caps on medical negligence claims against the jail nurses and offsets for previous settlement with other defendants.
 The County appealed, arguing in part that the deputies had probable cause to arrest Mr. Collins and that the intake jail nurse had immunity under California law.
 The three-justice panel rejected the County’s arguments and unanimously affirmed the judgment.

 We at Vaage Law are hopeful that this decision will prompt the County to implement changes to its policies related to how sheriff’s deputies and jail personnel, including medical personnel, assess and treat members of the public.

 If you or a loved one have suffered injury due to another’s negligence, contact us at (619) 338-0505 to set up a free case review.
-We are known for representing victims in highly complex injury cases, and go to great lengths to obtain the best outcome for our clients.
+We are known for representing victims in highly complex injury cases, and we go to great lengths to obtain the best outcome for our clients.